Static hazards

 - The glitch occurs when the variable makes a transition and there is a period of time in the middle where neither of

-, thus we see a glitch with a value of 0
+A or A' are 1, thus we see a glitch with a value of 0

 - If we compensate the differential delay by adding a delay to the lower path so that both paths’ delays are equal